ulyssies/MobileAppDevelopment-Project2/README.md

 ## Getting Started

 ### Prerequisites
-  Flutter SDK <br>
+  Flutter SDK

   Firebase account

 ### Installation

   1. Clone the repository:
     `git clone https://github.com/yourusername/artfolio.git`

     `cd artfolio`

-  2. Install dependencies:
+  3. Install dependencies:
     flutter pub get

-  3. Setup Firebase:
+  4. Setup Firebase:
     - Create a new project in Firebase.
     - Add an Android app to your Firebase project.
     - Download the google-services.json file and place it in the android/app directory.